camunda/camunda-docs/docs/reference/bpmn-processes/message-events/message-events.md

 When the activity is entered, it creates a corresponding message subscription for each boundary message event.
 If a non-interrupting boundary event is triggered, the activity is not terminated and multiple messages can be correlated.

-## Messages

-A message can be referenced by one or more message events.
-It must define the name of the message (e.g. `Money collected`) and the `correlationKey` expression (e.g. `= orderId`).
-If the message is only referenced by message start events, the `correlationKey` is not required.

-Usually, the name of the message is defined as a static value (e.g. `order canceled`), but it can also be defined as [expression](/components/concepts/expressions.md) (e.g. `= "order " + awaitingAction`).
-If the expression belongs to a message start event of the process, it is evaluated on deploying the process.
-Otherwise, it is evaluated on activating the message event.
-The evaluation must result in a `string`.

-The `correlationKey` is an expression that usually [accesses a variable](/components/concepts/expressions.md#access-variables) of the process instance that holds the correlation key of the message.
-The expression is evaluated on activating the message event and must result either in a `string` or in a `number`.

-To correlate a message to the message event, the message is published with the defined name (e.g. `Money collected`) and the **value** of the `correlationKey` expression.
-For example, if the process instance has a variable `orderId` with value `"order-123"`, the message must be published with the correlation key `"order-123"`.

 ## Message throw events

 A process can contain intermediate message throw events or message end events to model the